-No fees are charged at branch level upon withdrawal of funds at the financial institution.
+No fees are charged at the branch level upon the withdrawal of funds at the financial institution.
 However, some accounts may invite charges like investment advisor accounts.

 It can act similar to that of an estate tool allowing passage of tax-free funds to the family members and thereafter.

 For the Invested amount, no break is received on income tax.
-Hence, those who need to meet annual income tax bill or is self employed or perhaps investing on retirement to save on income tax may find RRSP to be a better choice.
+Hence, those who need to meet the annual income tax bill or are self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.

 An excellent retirement savings tool, allowing to invest and promotes growth.

 Early withdrawal of money is allowed from RRSP in two instances without inviting additional income tax.
 One being when purchasing the first home, where withdrawal limit is $25,000 without tax or penalty and 15 years repayment time.
-To pay post-secondary education, RRSP withdrawal invites similar exception.
+To pay post-secondary education, RRSP withdrawal invites a similar exception.

-- Withdrawal amount is taxable income at higher rate, if before retirement.
+The withdrawal amount is taxable income at a higher rate, if before retirement.

-- RRSP withdrawal before retirement invites higher tax.
-You also lose the benefits derived from income sheltering in the RRSP on early withdrawal.
+RRSP withdrawal before retirement invites a higher tax.
+You also lose the benefits derived from income sheltering in the RRSP on an early withdrawal.
 Also is to be paid withdrawal fees.